Go Back

 •Have the app?
 Unlock AccuWeather Alerts™ with Premium+

-Tropical moisture will surge in from the south, providing ample moisture for persistent downpours to setup from portions of Tennessee into southern New England.
-Rainfall amounts as high as 4 inches can occur late week where the most persistent rounds of downpours occur.
+Tropical moisture will surge in from the south, providing ample moisture for persistent downpours to set up from portions of Tennessee into southern New England.
+Rainfall amounts of 2-4 inches are expected from Thursday to Friday, where the most persistent rounds of downpours occur.

 Individuals are urged to have several reliable ways to receive flood-related watches and warnings at all hours.
 Residents and visitors should make a plan and be aware of the quickest means to get to higher ground should flash flooding occur.

-By Friday into the weekend, a refreshing change will be in place across the Northeast.
+A refreshing change will be in place across the Northeast by Friday evening and on through the weekend.
 Temperatures will trend below the historical average for the end of July and early August.

 The historical average highs for Washington, D.C., and Philadelphia are 89 and 87, respectively, for the beginning of August.
-Forecast highs will reach the low 80s.
+Forecast highs for the weekend are the low 80s in this zone, but in the 70s over much of the balance of the Northeast.

 Along with the drop in temperatures, humidity levels will also decrease significantly across the region, creating more comfortable conditions for outdoor activities into the weekend.